kubestash/docs/docs/guides/volumesnapshot/overview/index.md

 The restore process consists of the following steps:

-1. At first, a user creates a `RestoreSession` custom resource, specifying the `volumeClaimTemplates`, the `Repository` object that points to a `BackupStorage` that holds backend information, and the target `Snapshot`, which holds information about the `VolumeSnapshots` created during backup.
-It also specifies the `Addon` info with a task to use to restore the volume.
+1. At first, a user creates a `RestoreSession` custom resource that specifies the `volumeClaimTemplates`, Addon info with a specified task, and a `DataSource` that determines the `Snapshot` from which the data will be restored.

 2. KubeStash operator watches for `RestoreSession` custom resources.